KTH-Nek5000/NekDCTB/source_docs/pages/background.rst

 the fact that in this method the most influential frequencies are stored.

-Additionally to this procedure, [@Otero2018] also introduced a way to calculate the reconstruction error at run-time without the need to transforms back to physical space by taking advantage of 1. how the L2 norm of a physical variable is calculated and 2. the Legendre quadrature for integration, as follows:
+Additionally to this procedure, [Otero18]_ also introduced a way to calculate the reconstruction error at run-time without the need to transforms back to physical space by taking advantage of: 1. how the L2 norm of a physical variable is calculated and 2. the Legendre quadrature for integration, as follows: